emanuelefavero/react-testing/README.md

 - `getByRole` - returns the element that has the given role (e.g. `<button role='submit'></button>`)

+> if you call getByRole('') without any arguments, it will raise an error but also return a list of all the roles in your rendered component
-> Note: You can use screen.getByRole('heading') to get an h1, h2, h3, etc. element
+> You can use screen.getByRole('heading') to get an h1, h2, h3, etc. element
 > You can use screen.getByRole('heading').textContent to get the text of the heading
 > You can use screen.getByRole('button') to get a button element
+> You can assign a name to a button using aria-label (e.g. `<button aria-label='hello'></button>`).
+If you don't assign a name, the button will be named after the text inside it (e.g. `<button>hello</button>`)

 - `getAllByTestId`, `getAllByText`, `getAllByPlaceholderText`, `getAllByAltText`, `getAllByTitle`, `getAllByDisplayValue`, `getAllByRole` - returns an array of elements that match the given query